mrslacklines/intonation_synthesis/README.md

 You might need to adjust the variables to suit your needs.

-## Generating feature relevancy reports and plots
+## Generating feature relevance reports and plots
 This part still needs documenting.
 For the time being please inspect the `create_plots.py` and `Dockerfile-plots` files.
 These are run in the same manner as the training part.
 This part generates rich results including LRP.Z analysis plots for individual files, different types of mean LRP plots for the whole dataset and a number of CSV files with feature relevance rankings and prediction MSE calculations.
 I promise I will document those when I finish writing the paper :).
 The results are also available under `results/` in this repository.
 Below you can find some examples of what kind of data can be generated with the current code.